Federation of Organized Trades and Labor Unions: Forces influencing the formation of FOTLU

 During the Long Depression of 1873-1878, the Knights of Labor emerged as a potent force for workers in the United States.
-But as Marxists and Socialists joined the labor movement and fought for dominance within various labor unions, influential newspapers began to advocate for the suppression of trade unions.
 Many in the American labor movement, such as Samuel Gompers, sought to implement a 'New Unionism' program which would free unions from political affiliation and limit their goals to the day-to-day concerns of working people.

 Following a failed 107-day cigar-makers' strike in 1877, Gompers assisted President Adolph Strasser in radically restructuring the Cigar Makers' International Union (CMIU) in 1879.
 Henceforth, the union would be run like a business.
 The international union would have the authority to take control of local affiliates.
 Dues would be raised to build financial reserves, and to pay sick and death benefits.
 A union bank would be established to provide short-term loans for workers who had been laid off and were seeking new jobs.
 The constitution of the union would be changed to permit the international to seize funds from locals with flush treasuries and transfer the money to locals in distress.

 Other unions such as the Brotherhood of Carpenters and Joiners also quickly adopted the principles of the 'New Unionism.'

 In April 1881, Gompers lost a re-election campaign for the presidency of Local 144 of the Cigar Makers' International Union to a coalition of socialists who advocated militancy as a way to improve working conditions of cigar makers.
 But Gompers and his allies refused to turn over the keys to the offices or the contents of the union's treasury, arguing that the socialists were not fit to hold office.
 William H. Bailey and Thomas Barry, two executive board members of the Knights of Labor, supported the insurgents against Gompers and may have sabotaged a compromise which would have permitted Gompers to step down.
 The experience embittered Gompers against the Knights.